stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_create.md

 ## stackit opensearch credentials create

-Create credentials for an OpenSearch instance
+Creates credentials for an OpenSearch instance

 ### Synopsis

-Create credentials (username and password) for an OpenSearch instance.
+Creates credentials (username and password) for an OpenSearch instance.

 ```
 stackit opensearch credentials create [flags]